Mian Altaf Ahmed Larvi: Family

 He was born in 1957 in Kashmir.
 His family had migrated from the Hazaras in the 1800s.
-His great grandfather (Mian Abdullah), known as Baba Jee Sahib Larvi, his grandfather Mian Nizam Ud Din Larvi, and his father Mian Bashir Ahmed Larvi were also religious personalities in Kashmir.
-They are buried in Wanghat, Kashmir.
+His great-grandfather (Hazrat Mian Abdullah Larvi (RA)), known as Baba Ji Sahib Larvi, his grandfather Mian Nizam-ud-Din Larvi (RA), and his father Mian Bashir Ahmed Larvi (RA) were also religious personalities in Kashmir.
+They are buried in Wangat, Kashmir.
 Mian Altaf has an elder brother, Mian Sarfraz.
-Mian Bashir Ahmed declared his younger son Mian Altaf Ahmed as Wali E Ahed (Crown Caliph) successor on annual occasion of 8 June 2017, making him heir-designate to the throne.
+Mian Bashir Ahmed declared his younger son, Mian Altaf Ahmad, as successor (Sajjada Nasheen) on the annual occasion of the Urs of Mian Nizam-ud-Din Kiyanvi (RA) of Kaiyyan Sharief on 8 June 2017, making him heir-designate to the throne.

 Education

 Mian Altaf is a law graduate from University of Kashmir.

 Religious views

 He is a Muslim.
-He proselytizes the doctrines of Naqshbandi and (Majadadi) in order to advocate Sufism to his followers through Bayyet.
+He proselytizes the doctrines of Naqshbandiya and Mujaddidiya in order to advocate Sufism to his followers through Bayyet.
 His family has a following of millions.
 Hundreds of his followers throng his house at Baba Nagri, Wangath in Kangan every day to meet him and seek his blessings.
 The most renowned follower of his family is Sheikh Al-Mashaikh Faisal ur Rehman Usmani Qadri Suhrawardi, Chishti Qalandari Abul Alai Naqshbandi Mujaddidi Madari Shatari Ferdowsi Nizami Sabri Jahangiri Shazli.